-Isaacson et al (2020) evaluated the repeated home use of an FDA-cleared wrist-worn neuromodulation device in the Prospective Study for Symptomatic Relief of Essential Tremor with Cala Therapy (PROSPECT) trial.
-Key characteristics of the trial are summarized in Table 1.
+Isaacson et al (2020) evaluated the repeated home use of an FDA-cleared, wrist-worn TAPS device in the Prospective Study for Symptomatic Relief of Essential Tremor with Cala Therapy (PROSPECT) trial.^{96,} Key characteristics of the trial are summarized in Table 3.
 For each active treatment session, the device electrically stimulated the median and radial nerves for 40 minutes with an alternating burst pattern tuned to the frequency of each patient's tremor.
-The pre-specified co-primary endpoints were improvements on the clinician-rated Tremor Research Group Essential Tremor Rating Assessment Scale (TETRAS) and patient-rated Bain & Findley Activities of Daily Living (BF-ADL) dominant hand scores.
+The prespecified co-primary endpoints were improvements on the clinician-rated Tremor Research Group Essential Tremor Rating Assessment Scale (TETRAS) and patient-rated Bain & Findley Activities of Daily Living (BF-ADL) dominant hand scores.
 Of the 263 enrolled patients, 205 completed the visit 3 follow-up and were included in the primary analysis.
 Results revealed a significant improvement in TETRAS and BF-ADL from pre- to post-stimulation at each clinic visit (p<.0001 for all comparisons).
 Pre-stimulation tremor levels were improved from Visit 1 to 3 on both TETRAS and BF-ADL (p<.0001 for both).
 Patients rated as "severe" or moderate" improved with both TETRAS (49.3% at baseline to 21% at study exit) and BF-ADL (64.8% at baseline to 23% at study exit) scoring.
-Tremor power is a calculation of amplitude and frequency.
-Tremor power decreases with lower amplitude motions and lower frequency motions.
-Tremor power was also noted to significantly improve with therapy from pre- to post-stimulation (p<.0001).
+Tremor power was also noted to significantly improve with therapy from preto post-stimulation (p<.0001).
 No device-related serious adverse events were reported.
-Non-serious device-related adverse events occurred in 18% of patients (eg, persistent skin irritation, sore/lesion, discomfort, electrical burns, and minor skin irritation).
+Nonserious device-related adverse events occurred in 18% of patients (eq, persistent skin irritation, sore/lesion, discomfort, electrical burns, and minor skin irritation).
 Conclusions were that the repeated in home use of this neuromodulation device over 3 months was effective and safe for patients with essential tremor.
 Limitations identified were the open-label, single-arm design, the lack of consensus for the definition of clinically meaningful improvement in TETRAS or BF-ADL, as well as the exclusion of 58 patients who exited the study early from the pre-specified primary and secondary endpoint analyses.